-The largest desktop DC PC loads were in the IT suite of 30 DC PCs and the IT suite's lighting of 12 units needed to be supported throughout the year.
+The largest desktop DC PC loads were in the IT suite of the first school, where 30 DC PCs and the IT suite's lighting of 12 units needed to be supported throughout the year.

 The second school had a diverse range of laptops in use.
 This school had one Toshiba laptop charging trolley and one Apple tablet charging trolley with a content sync algorithm running alongside USB charging to update the OS and associated applications during charging.
-This was acharging and updating function was provided using a custom made, yet commercially available, charging trolley.
+This was a charging and updating function and was provided using a custom made, yet commercially available, charging trolley.
 The SoLa system was not intended to implement such device specific custom devices which had proprietary charging algorithms with embedded data transfer protocols.
 With this in mind the standard USB charging points were made available.